The most effective herbal remedies for urinary tract infections

 By far the most common bacteria causing a UTI is Escherichia coli (E coli).
 It causes around 80% of cases in adults.

 Bacteria migrate from the gut, colonise the urethra and multiply.
-They can travel further up the urinary tract and into the bladder causing a bladder infection.
+They can travel further up the urethra and into the bladder causing a bladder infection.
 Bladder infections are known as cystitis.
 Fever or chills may indicate the infection has reached the kidneys.
 A kidney infection is a serious complication and needs medical attention.

 So, if antibiotics are not the answer, you might be wondering how a natural remedy can help.
 In fact, there are several medicinal herbs with a tradition of use for uncomplicated infections of the urinary tract.

 Just be aware that these remedies are not suitable during pregnancy or severe kidney disease.
-I do not recommend using herbs for kidney infection.
+And I do not recommend using herbs for kidney infection.

 This study of cranberry products for preventing UTI suggested a 30-40% decrease in recurring urinary tract infection.
 The study was unable to provide a conclusive dosage but a small glass of unsweetened cranberry juice per day could be tried.